Header Image

 The Last One at the Wedding

-On a Sunday morning, the protagonist, Frankie, returns home to Pennsylvania and finds an elegant wedding invitation from the Gardners, inviting him to the wedding of their son Aidan to Maggie, Frank’s daughter.
-Immediately, he receives a call from his sister, Tammy, who excitedly sings about the wedding and wants to know if things have improved between Frank and Maggie.
-Although she wants to hear about Frank’s recent dinner with Aidan, he is preoccupied with a mysterious black bag he discovered in Aidan’s toilet tank, suspecting it might contain cash.
+Chapter 7 begins on a Sunday morning when Frankie returns home to Pennsylvania, only to find an elegant wedding invitation from the Gardners.
+The invitation invites him to the wedding of Aidan, the Gardners’ son, and his daughter Maggie.
+Just after discovering the invitation, Frankie receives a call from his sister, Tammy, who excitedly sings about the wedding and asks if things have improved between him and Maggie.
+Tammy is eager to hear about Frankie’s recent dinner with Aidan, but Frankie’s mind is preoccupied with a mysterious black bag he found in Aidan’s toilet tank.
+He suspects that it might contain cash, adding a layer of intrigue to the day’s events.
+Despite Tammy’s enthusiasm, Frankie can’t help but feel that something unusual is at play.

 Note